box/box-typescript-sdk-gen/docs/integrationMappings.md

 You need Admin or Co-Admin role to use this endpoint.

-This operation is performed by calling function `getIntegrationMappingSlack`.
+This operation is performed by calling function `getSlackIntegrationMapping`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-integration-mappings-slack/).

-_Currently we don't have an example for calling `getIntegrationMappingSlack` in integration tests_
+_Currently we don't have an example for calling `getSlackIntegrationMapping` in integration tests_

 ### Arguments

-- queryParams `GetIntegrationMappingSlackQueryParamsArg`
+- queryParams `GetSlackIntegrationMappingQueryParams`
-  - Query parameters of getIntegrationMappingSlack method
+  - Query parameters of getSlackIntegrationMapping method
-- headers `GetIntegrationMappingSlackHeadersArg`
+- headers `GetSlackIntegrationMappingHeaders`
-  - Headers of getIntegrationMappingSlack method
+  - Headers of getSlackIntegrationMapping method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.